 It’s not something you necessarily think about when you purchase a robotic lawn mower but it’s a serious consideration when it comes to power consumption and the size of your yard.

 Robomow RS630: The Robomow takes 2 hours to charge, and gets 1.5 hours mowing time out of its charge.
 The Robomow is fitted with 26V battery.

 Husqvarna 220AC: The Husqvarna takes 45 minutes to move and gets 45 minutes of mowing time out of its charge.

 It’s fitted with a much smaller, 18V battery.

 Winner?
 The Robomow takes more than double the amount of time to charge its power hungry 26V battery than the Husqvarna, and only gets double the amount of mowing time.

 Efficiency, power consumption and environmentally speaking the Husqvarna takes the cake.
 One point Husqvarna.

 Robomow: 2 – Husqvarna: 2

 These robotic vacuums aren’t your run-of-the-mill $150 hand operated lawn mowers, these are top of line robotic lawn mowers and the prices reflect the technology and engineering that has gone into them.

-The Robomow RS630 will you set you back $2,099.00 (see here for latest price) and the Husqvarna will set you back $2,399.95 – there’s a $300 price difference and Robomow wins on this front.
+The Robomow RS630 will you set you back $2,099.00 (check this listing for the latest live prices) and the Husqvarna will set you back $2,399.95 (check this listing for the latest live prices) – there’s a $300 price difference and Robomow wins on this front.
 One point Robomow.